Lukerrr/ue-cubemap-export/README.md

 ### From Release

-1. Download latest release from the GitHub page.
+1. Download latest release from the GitHub page (TBD).
 2. Unzip the release into your project's plugins directory: _%PROJECT_DIR%/Plugins_.
 3. Open your project and enable the plugin in '_Edit->Plugins_' menu.